Invergordon Destination Training 02-04-2026

 5

-Andrea delivers the closing model farewell — the proffessional standard send-off that every guide will aspire to replicate.
-This is the moment that ties the entire day together and sends guests away with a smile.
+Andrea delivers the closing model farewell and formally closes the training programme aspiring each guide to enjoy and live the role of Tour Guiding.
+This is the moment that ties the entire day together and sends the trainees away with a smile.

 📏 Distance